apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.stringToDate.md

 The default options are `{formatLength:'short', selector:'date and time'}`.
 The options parameter is optional.

-If there is an error parsing the date string, then the `errorCallback` is invoked with a GlobalizationError object as a parameter.
-The expected code for this error is GlobalizationError.PARSING\_ERROR.
+If there is an error parsing the date string, then the `errorCallback` is invoked with a `GlobalizationError` object as a parameter.
+The expected code for this error is `GlobalizationError.PARSING\_ERROR`.

 Supported Platforms
 -------------------